-Mersey Care remains committed to becoming a smoke free trust to bring us in line with National Institute of Clinical Excellence (NICE) guidelines.
+Mersey Care has been a committed smoke free trust since October 2017, brining us in line with National Institute of Clinical Excellence (NICE) guidelines.

-We have been guided in our implementation plan by a Public Health England document called ‘Smokefree mental health services in England.’
+We were guided in our implementation plan by a Public Health England document called ‘Smokefree mental health services in England.’
 There is some useful information on the effect on service users of giving up smoking on Page 48, which you can access here.

 Find out what this means and how we will help you.